 The simplest method of purchasing a solar PV system is to pay cash.
-Although cash purchases require the highest out-of-pocket costs and thus the longest payback, it will generally provide the greatest savings and return on investment over the lifetime of the solar system (25 years or more) because there is no loan interest to be Other ownership paid. direct mechanisms typically include traditional loans credit enhancement options offered banks, credit unions, and public institutions, giving access to low cost financing for long-term payback periods.
+Although cash purchases require the highest out-of-pocket costs and thus the longest payback, it will generally provide the greatest savings and return on investment over the lifetime of the solar system (25 years or more) because there is no loan interest to be Other paid. direct ownership mechanisms include Energize NY PACE Financing, traditional loans, and credit enhancement options offered by banks, credit unions, and public institutions, giving access to low cost financing for long-term payback periods.